 The title of this unique three-year programme comes from a Māori world view.
 It reflects the philosophy of the Te Pōkai Mātauranga o te Ao Rua programme: “the folding together of two worlds of knowledge”, likened to a child’s knowledge development – the potential knowledge (mohiotanga), the gaining and shaping of it through learning and teaching experiences (mātauranga) and then the understanding/application of that knowledge (maramatanga).

-For further information about the Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) programme, please contact the Kaiārahi o Te Pokai Matauranga o te Ao Rua, or
+For further information about the Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) programme, please email the Kaiārahi o Te Pokai Matauranga o te Ao Rua: